gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

     - debug:
         var: XR_output
 ```
-- The register statement is used to capture the output of a task into a variable.
-- The debug module prints statements during execution and useful for debugging variables.
-- The debug takes in var parameter, which is the variable you want to debug (print output of).

 - The above playbook is same as the below in functionality; just another YAML representation.
 - copy the below contents into a file and name it p2.yml